Southern Tagalog: History

 Southern Tagalog was the largest region in the Philippines in terms of both land area and population.
 The 2000 Census of Population and Housing showed the region having a total of 11,793,655 people, which comprised 15.42 percent of the 76.5 million population of the country at that time.
+The former region covered the area where many reside; the two other majority-Tagalophone regions are the National Capital Region and Central Luzon.

 Quezon City was the designated regional center of Southern Tagalog, but Lucena was the former Government Center of Southern Tagalog, and is still host to most of the branches of governmental agencies, businesses, banks, and service facilities in the region.

-The former region covered the area where many reside; the two other majority-Tagalophone regions are the National Capital Region and Central Luzon.

-On September 7, 1946, Republic Act No. 14 changed the name Tayabas to Quezon; both Quezon City & Quezon Province were named in honor of Manuel L. Quezon, the Commonwealth president who was born in Baler, which was one of the province's towns.
+On September 7, 1946, Republic Act No. 14 changed the name of the province of Tayabas to Quezon; both Quezon City & Quezon province were named in honor of Manuel L. Quezon, the Commonwealth president who was born in Baler, which was one of the province's towns.

 In June 1951, the northern area of Quezon (specifically, the towns of Baler, Casiguran, Dilasag, Dingalan, Dinalungan, Dipaculao, Maria Aurora and San Luis) was made into the sub-province of Aurora; during that time, only Baler, Casiguran, Dipaculao, and Maria Aurora existed yet, wherein the 2 latter towns were separated from Baler.
 Aurora was named of the president's wife, Aurora Quezon, also a native of Baler.
 One obvious reason for creating the sub-province was the area's isolation from the rest of Quezon Province: there were no direct links to the rest of the province and much of the terrain was mountainous and heavily forested, which made the area relatively isolated, and its distance from Quezon's capital Lucena.
 Aurora was finally separated from Quezon as an independent province in 1979, and added to Southern Tagalog.

+On November 7, 1975, through Presidential Decree No. 824, twelve municipalities and the cities of Caloocan, Pasay and Quezon City were excised from the province of Rizal and thus the Southern Tagalog region to form the National Capital Region.

 Partitioning

-Southern Tagalog was divided into Calabarzon and Mimaropa, upon the issuance of Executive Order No. 103, dated May 17, 2002, by President Gloria Macapagal Arroyo.
+Southern Tagalog was divided into Calabarzon (Region IV-A) and Mimaropa (Region IV-B), upon the issuance of Executive Order No. 103, dated May 17, 2002, by President Gloria Macapagal Arroyo.
 Additionally, the province of Aurora was moved to Region III (Central Luzon), the physical location of the province.

-The complete separation of Aurora from Quezon and its transfer to Central Luzon fulfilled the long-held wishes and prayers of the residents of the original municipalities of Baler and Casiguran, allowing them to be truly independent from Quezon Province for the first time and to restore the original La Pampanga from the Spanish era.
-Many residents and government leaders of Aurora, however, rejected the executive order that transferred Aurora to Central Luzon, as Aurora maintains strong historical and cultural connections to the rest of Southern Tagalog, particularly Quezon Province, thus also of the memory of Manuel Quezon, and with that, Aurora residents self-identified with Quezon; but Aurora's transfer to Central Luzon means that geographically, the province is more accessible by land from Nueva Ecija and of course, San Fernando, Pampanga, the regional capital of Central Luzon.
+Proposed revival

+In 2026, Interior and Local Government Secretary Jonvic Remulla proposed restructuring Mimaropa and integrating it back into a unified Region IV divided into four subregions: Cavite and Palawan; Batangas and Mindoro; Laguna and Rizal; and Quezon, Marinduque, and Romblon.
+This overhaul aims to improve governance and address geographical hurdles such as the island provinces in Mimaropa requiring travel through Metro Manila and most regional offices being located outside Mimaropa's regional center of Calapan.